O = require 'omicron'

 id = emitter.key id if typeof id is 'function'

-emitter.get id
+emitter.get idaddEvent

-Binds an event listener to the specified eventType
+Binds an event listener to the specified eventType and returns a unique

 identifier for the listener.